Comprehensive Arthritis Care

 Our foot and ankle center at MedStar Georgetown University Hospital has fellowship-trained specialists who have training in total ankle joint replacement, or arthroplasty, offering this advanced surgery close to where you live and work in Washington, D.C.
 In addition to ankle replacement, our team provides a full range of treatments for ankle arthritis from joint preserving arthroscopy to minimally invasive ankle fusion.

 Our team approach makes it easy for our specialists to work together with any other specialists you need to care for your arthritis.
 Specialists may include rheumatologists, vascular specialists, or plastic surgeons.

 Arthritis refers to the wearing away of the cartilage tissue that lines your joints.
 This creates inflammation that can cause pain, swelling, and joint damage.
 Depending on the severity, arthritis can even be debilitating, especially when the condition affects the feet or ankles.
 Because we rely on our feet and ankles for support while standing, walking, or performing sports, arthritic pain or damage to these joints can disrupt our everyday lives.

 What kinds of arthritis affect the foot and ankle?

-Foot and ankle arthritis can occur in many different forms, each with different causes.
-At MedStar Orthopaedic Institute, we treat patients suffering from numerous types of arthritis in feet, including:
+Arthritis can occur in many different forms, each with different causes.
+We treat patients suffering from numerous types of arthritis in feet, including:

 - Osteoarthritis in feet or ankles – The natural aging process can wear away at the cartilage between the bones connecting your ankle and foot, causing inflammation and pain.